termly/apidocs/endpoints/websites_post.md

 The shape of an error object is described [here](../error_object.md#post-put-delete-error-object).

-If the entire request is in error or invalid the result JSON will be [error object](../error_object.md#universal-errors)
+If the entire request is in error or invalid the result JSON will be [request error object](../request_errors.md)

 # Example 1